vanus-labs/docs/vanus/quick-start.md

 ## Prerequisites

 ### OS requirements
-Linux kernel version greater than or equals 5.1 (March 2019) for io_uring
+Linux kernel version greater than or equals 5.1 (March 2019) for `io_uring`

 ### Machine
+This QuickStart run on AWS EC2, type is `c4.2xlarge`(we only tested on this, and we will continue to test for finding minimum resource required, if you tested other smaller type, welcome to submit a PR to update here).

-This QuickStart run on AWS EC2, The OS version is `Canonical, Ubuntu, 22.04 LTS`, we suggest you use the same instance for getting the best experience.
+The OS version is `Canonical, Ubuntu, 22.04 LTS`, we suggest you use the same instance for getting the best experience.
 ```shell
 ubuntu@ip-172-31-34-13:~$ uname -a
 Linux ip-172-31-34-13 5.15.0-1011-aws #14-Ubuntu SMP Wed Jun 1 20:54:22 UTC 2022 x86_64 x86_64 x86_64 GNU/Linux